Commercial Building Management: What a Building Management Company Does

 • Class C: Older, often minimally upgraded properties offering lower rents but requiring more maintenance.

-As the scale and complexity of a property increase, so do the operational demands.
+As scale and complexity increase, so do the operational demands.
 Building management companies bring the staffing, vendor networks, and systems needed to manage high volumes of tenant interactions, maintenance requests, and lease turnovers without compromising quality or compliance.

 A building management company can significantly improve a property's performance by: